 Mass Effect 4: Pictures

-Thankfully if there's one thing Devs like it's twitter and no doubt at the approval of Bioware they've been tweeting their progress with some handy teaser images showing the game in progress:
+If there's one thing Devs like it's twitter and no doubt at the approval of Bioware they've been tweeting their progress with some handy teaser images showing the game in progress:

 title: Mass Effect 4: Plot & Characters / url: Mass-Effect-4-Plot--Characters